steipete/speaking/README.md

 ### Topics 2021

-### Evolving existing Projects with SwiftUI
+### SwiftUI In Production

-We're looking into strategically evolving existing older projects (that still contain Objective-C) with SwiftUI.
-We explore different strategies to support down to iOS 12 and how to work around shortcomings of SwiftUI 1.0.
-(WIP - TALK WILL EVOLVE)
+With the 10.3 release of our iOS PDF SDK, we’re shipping SwiftUI in production.
+This is a big milestone for us, and an even more interesting one, as our product still supports iOS 12.
+In this talk I'll explain how we built this feature while also keep things working for iOS 12, and why we picker SwiftUI for it.

-This talk will be made speficically for Swift Heroes Digital 2021
+This talk has been made for Swift Heroes 2021.
+(Video/Blog Post/Speakerdeck coming soon)

 ### Continuous Integration for the Rest of Us